TankaJahari/cyclistic.charliesun/README.md

 **Ride Locations**

- - Using the latitude and longtitude coordinates of ride start locations as geographical data points for rides, our visualization showed that there was a higher concentration of rides for casual users near the lake shore compared to annual members.
+ - Using the latitude and longtitude coordinates of ride start locations as geographical data points for rides, our visualization showed that there was a higher concentration of casual user rides near the lake shore compared to annual members.

 <p align="center">
 <img src= "https://github.com/thecharliesun/cyclistic.charliesun/blob/main/Visualizations/Casual%20Ride%20Locations.PNG?raw=true">